-It doesn’t matter if you’re good at your job, you’re not likely to be successful if no one knows about you (or your agency for that matter).
+It doesn’t matter if you’re good at your job, you’re not likely to be successful property manager if no one knows about you (or your agency for that matter).
 Marketing both yourself and your agency is a strong contributing factor to your success in a challenging market.

 How?
 There are many, many ways to market your business.
 Traditional advertising such as television, billboards, print and radio can often be expensive, and it’s hard to track your return on investment (ROI).
 Lucky for us, the digital arena provides a plethora of avenues for agencies to market themselves, at a relatively low cost.
 Social media advertising coupled with an effective digital email campaign can work wonders to get your name out there, to the right people.